SecureFromScratch/Recipes-Workshop/walkthrough/Challanges.md

 ---

-### Denial of service

-It's possible to overwrite an important system file, which can cause a denial of service.
-Can you do it?

----

 ### Delete someone else’s recipe

 According to the requirements, only an admin or the recipe’s creator can delete a recipe.